Status of Online Academic Exams

 Semi-logarithmic Graphing Paper

-Use of these templates are optional.
+Use of these templates is optional.
 Your exam may require the use of graphing paper or semi-logarithmic graphs.
 These are templates that you can print if your exam requires graphing paper.

 Note that the printouts cannot be annotated or contain notes prior to the start of your exam.